 This spring marked one year of sobriety for me.
 Although I was never much of a drinker before so it feels like longer than a year.
 But officially, I haven’t had an alcoholic drink since May 4th 2018.

 Has it been worth it?
 Yes, completely.
 No hangovers, total control of my actions, better health, good skin and funnily enough, no one ever complains buying me a soft drink.
 Has it been hard?
 Sometimes.
 I’ll be honest, it’s not fun being the only sober person at a party.
 And sadly, I’ll always get the “don’t be boring” comments, the eye roll or the look of disbelief when I order a tea at the pub.

 Have I been tempted?
 On occasion.
 For example, when I’m at an upmarket, trendy bar and I look at the botanical-inspired cocktail menu and think you know what?
-I wouldn’t mind trying that organic lavender-infused gin with hibiscus and goji berry tonic, a dash of agave syrup, Fiji water ice cubes, finished with a 24 carat edible gold leaf.
+I wouldn’t mind trying that organic lavender-infused gin with hibiscus and goji berry tonic, Fiji water ice cubes, finished with a 24 carat edible gold leaf.
 Served in a hand-painted vintage birdcage.
 Oh and a side of turmeric and cumin roasted chickpeas for good measure.

 Alcoholic drinks sound far more thrilling than mocktails, which are more often than not naff fruit juice concoctions mixed with equally naff lemonade on tap.
 I can’t complain because it’s my choice but it can get frustrating when options are limited.